78th EWA National Seminar

 10:15 a.m. – 11:15 a.m.

-Colleges are closing at a rate of nearly one per week.
+Colleges are facing financial challenges, and dozens have closed or merged in the past year.
 Some universities have undergone mergers and consolidations.
 How can journalists find red flags indicating the school they cover may be in financial trouble?
-Plus, learn how to better center students, report on solutions to the budgetary crisis, and make sense of how recent threats to federal funding may put further pressure on college finances.
+Plus, learn how to better center students, report on solutions to the budgetary crisis and make sense of how recent threats to federal funding may put further pressure on college finances.

 Who Is (and Isn’t) Going to College: Using Data In Reporting